OXID-eSales/module-template/README.md

   ```
   composer config repositories.oxid-esales/module-template path source/modules/oe/moduletemplate
   ```

+**NOTE:** From OXID eShop 7.0 on, module code will no longer be duplicated into source/modules directory.
+This means that after normal composer install your module code will only be located in the vendor directory.
+Still we suggest that for development, you git clone your module into the shop's source/modules folder, register this path as local repository and then composer install your module using symlink.

 * In the procedure, we will use our best practices on [module installation for development](https://docs.oxid-esales.com/developer/en/6.4/development/modules_components_themes/module/tutorials/module_setup.html) to make your development process as smooth and easy as possible.